RobinBoers/FramboxOS/README.md

 # FramboxOS

-This script automatticly installs things I need in RetroPie.
-This makes it easier to get everything running after a chrash / fresh start.
-It's mainly for personal use only, but I tought I would share it on github.<br><br>
+This script helps me to setup the my Raspberry Pi.
+It installs all the programs I use and sets all my preferences.<br><br>This is made for use with RetroPie.<br><br>
 It includes:

 - The PIXEL desktop
 - A custom bashwelcometweak
 - My favorite splashscreens
+- My favorite themes
 - A option to open MCPI and Vice BASIC from emulationtation
 - Custom hostname
 - Enable SSH